 - Compute measures of dispersion.

-- Construct frequency distributions, and use them to calculate the mean.
+- Construct frequency distributions, and use to calculate the mean.

-- Calculate the mean and standard deviation using a normal curve.
+- Calculate the mean and standard deviation of data.

 - Calculate basic probabilities based on mean and standard deviation from a normal curve.